Clarify Excel error messages, VBA references

-#12 Updated by Michael Lee about 13 years ago
+#12 Updated by Michael Lee over 13 years ago

 I have now tested the setup with a myriad of possibilities, and everything seems to work ok.
 I will dereference Excel before distributing the app, and it will find Excel on its own, if it's on the computer.
 If it isn't on the computer, it gives sensible error messages.